suhruth007/scraper/README.md

 # AI Job Scraper

 A Flask-based web application that scrapes job postings and matches them against resumes using AI.
+## ⚠️ Important Notice

+**This project is in active development and contains known bugs and issues.
+Do not use without thorough testing and review.**

 ## Features